RahulSajnani/System-administrator-roadmap/monitoring/prometheus.md

 #### 1. Download the node exporter

 Check out the Prometheus download page and download the appropriate node exporter for your Operating system [Download page](https://prometheus.io/download/).
-I am using Ubuntu so I will go ahead and download the node exporter for linux as displayed in the image below:
+I am using Ubuntu so I will go ahead and download the node exporter for Linux as displayed in the image below:

 ![Node exporter](./images/node_exporter.png)